Pharmacy Transition Seller Services

 Don't let your exit strategy become an emergency exit strategy due to an unplanned life event.
 Retirement doesn't have to happen overnight.
 Develop a transition plan that helps you adjust to retirement - one that gives you more flexibility, time with family, time to pursue other interests while also allowing you to remain connected to your pharmacy in a way that ensures a smooth transition for the new owner, your employees and your patients.

 A successful transition includes upfront and honest communication with your staff.
 They know that one day you'll retire.
 It's best to let them know your plan.
-It can be hard to give up the reins, but consider a role with the new owner as you transition her into ownership.
+It can be hard to give up the reins, but consider a role with the new owner during ownership transition.
 It's important that your staff and the community recognize that this was your choice, and how that choice can benefit not just you, but also your team, your patients and the community.

 Assemble your team of trusted advisors to develop the best possible exit strategy for your needs.
 Engage your accountant and craft a plan to maximize your profitability.
 Ask your pharmaceutical distributor and other key partners what tools and solutions you can use to drive margins and revenues.
 Take a closer look at the appearance of your store.
 Consider removing clutter or upgrading fixtures, lighting, flooring and the exterior.
 Engage a tax attorney to determine taxation consequences and potential mitigating measures.